apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### Downstream consumer termination

-> When reading the next two examples around termination behaviour keep in mind that the newly proposed APIs are providing a strict a single consumer channel.
+> When reading the next two examples of termination behavior, keep in mind that the newly proposed APIs are providing a strict single consumer channel.

 Calling `finish()` terminates the downstream consumer.
 Below is an example of
 this: